Who this is for — Traders using breakouts, momentum, or trend following who must manage the shift from a compressed market to a fast one.

 Example — After a long compression, price breaks the range and develops a strong directional leg.
 If you chase after extension, risk/reward worsens.
 With a confirmed pullback rule you enter less often but with cleaner invalidation.

-- What it is: rapid widening of range and volatility after a compressed phase.
+- What it is: rapid widening of range and volatility post-compression.

-- What changes: payoff potential rises but so does whipsaw risk.
+- What changes: high payoff potential, elevated whipsaw risk.

-- Quick check: watch breakout, candle speed, and pullback hold.
+- Quick check: breakout, candle speed, pullback hold.